3.c) Laws of Mendel

 The concept of the dominant and recessive gene in the laws of Mendel is explained with an approach that is a little archaic and, of course, where there can be certain conceptual difficulties, such as “What happens when two dominant genes come together?”
 They resort to concepts like co-dominance because the genetic mechanisms, that actually are unknown, make it so that a gene or piece of individual genetic code behaves as if it is dominant or recessive.
 In many cases, scientists know those genetic mechanisms, at least partially, but what happens is that they cannot explain them easily, based on the simple concept of dominance in the context of general randomness.

 A little more difficult to clarify, with the classic idea of the laws of Mendel, would be the concept of co-recession.

-From the point of view of the General Theory of the Conditional Evolution of Life, the concepts of dominant and recessive genes derived from the laws of Mendel alter by their own essence on the evolutionary process.
+From the point of view of the Conditional Evolution, the concepts of dominant and recessive genes derived from the laws of Mendel alter by their own essence on the evolutionary process.
 A gene is not dominant or recessive but rather it behaves like it is dominant or recessive depending on which other gene we compare it to (this idea is also shared by classic thought).
-However, most importantly (due to being a new concept contributed by the alternative theory of evolution GTCEL), the behavior depends on the restrictions or conditions of development of the genetic information that they contain.
+However, most importantly (due to being a new concept contributed by the alternative theory of Conditional Evolution, the behavior depends on the restrictions or conditions of development of the genetic information that they contain.
 We can cite as the most common example the verification or non-verification of the genetic information.